google/rappor/doc/tutorial.md

     16,2,64,0.5,0.75,0.5

 These are described in the [paper][].
-The parameters that the clients use *must* be known to the server; otherwise the decoding will fail.
+The parameters that the clients use must be known to the server, or the decoding will fail.

 The `rappor_sim.py` process also writes these files:

 - `exp_hist.csv`: The true histogram of input values.
 This is used only for comparison.
 In the real world you obviously won't have this.
 - `exp_true_inputs.txt`: A list of the unique values reported, e.g. `v1` ..
   `v50`.
-You will *not* have this either, in general.
-To use RAPPOR, you must supply *candidate strings*.
+You won't have this either, in general.
+To use RAPPOR, you must supply *candidate strings*, described below.

 3. Report Aggregation
 ---------------------